 After your consultant helps you prepare, the next step is the official certification audit.
 This is a separate cost paid directly to a third-party certification body.
 The audit is the final exam where an accredited auditor verifies that your QMS meets all ISO 9001 requirements.
 Typically, this final audit costs between $3,000 and $5,000.
 It’s a crucial step that validates all your hard work and officially grants you the certification, so be sure to budget for it as a distinct line item.

-What Influences the Total Cost?
+What Factors Influence the Total Cost?

 Several factors influence your total investment.
 The biggest drivers are your company’s size, number of employees, and operational complexity.
 If you already have some quality processes in place, your costs might be lower.
 The scope of the consultant’s work also plays a role.
 Some businesses need end-to-end support, while others may only require flexible expert help for specific challenges.
 A good consultant will tailor their services to your exact needs, ensuring you only pay for the support you require to get certified efficiently.